ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 }
 ```

-We can check that the `read_text_file` works as expected by rewriting our
+We can check that `read_text_file` works as expected by rewriting our
 pseudo-`cat` `do_file` function as:

 ```c